Electronic literature: 1990s

+The Unknown used pastiche and comedy, mixing fact and fiction in a story of a book tour.

 Towards the middle of the decade, authors began writing on the web.
 Stuart Moulthrop's Hegirascope and Mark Amerika's Hypertextual Consciousness were both published in 1995.
 Other early web-based hypertext fictions include Olia Lialina's My Boyfriend Came Back from the War, Adrienne Eisen's Six Sex Scenes and Robert Arellano's Sunshine '69, all published in 1996.
 Mark Amerika released GRAMMATRON on June 26, 1997, the same day the work was featured in the New York Times.
 Scott Rettberg, William Gillespie, Dirk Stratton, and Frank Marquadt's sprawling hypertext novel The Unknown won the trAce/Alt-X Hypertext Competition in 1998.
 It was featured in the Electronic Literature Collection Vol. 2, and has been analysed by a number of scholars.

 The Electronic Literature Organization (the ELO) was founded in 1999 by hypertext author Scott Rettberg, the author and teacher of creative writing Robert Coover and internet investor Jeff Ballowe, with the mission "to facilitate and promote the writing, publishing, and reading of literature in electronic media".
 The ELO is still active today, with annual conferences, online discussions and publications.

 The late 1990s also saw the first online literary journals, also known as webzines or e-zines.
 Online journals that published electronic literature included Beehive, founded by Talan Mammott in 1998, The Iowa Review Web, founded by Thom Swiss in 1999, Riding the Meridian, founded by Jennifer Ley in 1999, Cauldron.net, founded by Claire Dinsmore in 1999, Drunken Boat, founded by Ravi Shankar and Michael Mills in 2000, and poemsthatgo.com, founded by Megan Sapnar and Ingrid Ankerson in 2000.
 The electronic book review was an online journal founded by Joseph Tabbi that published criticism and essays often discussing electronic literature.